martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 DNS SRV lookups.
 Because HTTP does not specify the use of URIs in server certificates, a certificate for this service might include only a DNS-ID of `www.example.com`.

+Consider the same website, which is reachable by a fixed IP address of `2001:db8::5c`.
+The certificate might include this value in an IP-ID to allow clients to use the fixed IP address as a reference identity.

 Consider an IMAP-accessible email server at the host `mail.example.net` servicing email addresses of the form `user@example.net` and discoverable via